TEEN CLOSET PROGRAM

 History of Kids’ Closet

 On October 2, 1997 Kids’ Closet was born.
 That first year 358 children were clothed.
 Kids’ Closet has gone through quite a few changes over the years to where we are today.
-We now provide approximately 3000 wardrobes to qualified children each year.
-The history of how we got here is worth reading.
-Click here to read more: https://community-outreach.org/about-sbco/history-of-sbco/
+We now provide approximately 3,000 wardrobes to qualified children each year.
+The history of SBCO, how it started and how we got here, is interesting and worth reading.
+Click here for the story.

 Our Kids’ Closet Building